apache/cordova-docs/www/docs/en/2.9.0/cordova/storage/sqltransaction/sqltransaction.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: SQLTransaction
 ---

 SQLTransaction
 =======

-Allows execution of SQL statements against the Database.
+Allows execution of SQL statements against the [Database](../database/database.html).

 Methods
 -------